Philadelphia Flyers Logo

 Philadelphia Flyers LogoPhiladelphia Flyers Logo PNG

-Hockey players from Pennsylvania chose an unusual logo for the Philadelphia Flyers, featuring a flying puck.
-Essentially, it’s a black ring with wings and an orange dot in the middle.
-For them, the ring is an allegory of victory, as such a puck is sure to end up in the opponent’s net and bring the desired win.
+Pennsylvania hockey players chose an unusual Philadelphia Flyers logo featuring a flying puck.
+It’s a black ring with wings and an orange dot.
+For them, the ring is an allegory of victory, as such a puck will end up in the opponent’s net and bring the desired win.

 Philadelphia Flyers: Brand overview